SunFlare94/Routes/README.md

 > **Important:** The PayPal payment link and QR code above are for the **Routes license** and the license price is **$5 USD**.

-After completing a license payment through **Razorpay or PayPal**, provide your **Machine ID** to the developer so that a unique license key can be generated for your computer.
+After completing a license payment through **UPI or PayPal**, provide your **Machine ID** to the developer so that a unique license key can be generated for your computer.

 ---